Hishammuddin Hussein: Political career

 After the 2013 election, in which Najib's government suffered further losses, especially among Chinese voters, Hishammuddin recontested the UMNO vice-presidency.
 He was barely re-elected in third place, finishing nine votes ahead of Mukhriz Mahathir.
 He switched ministries with Zahid, taking over the latter's portfolio of Defence.
 He also assumed the transport ministry on an acting basis; that ministry was normally reserved for the Malaysian Chinese Association, which had decided to withdraw from the Cabinet temporarily, having endured significant losses in the general election.
 As acting transport minister he was thrust into the international spotlight as the minister responsible for the investigation into the disappearance of Malaysia Airlines Flight 370.
 The Sydney Morning Herald criticised Hishammuddin in this position, arguing that he had "struggled during daily press briefings to defend his country’s handling of the search and investigation".
 Najib, however, defended Hishammuddin's performance.
 His role ceased in June 2014, when Liow Tiong Lai assumed the ministry.
 Hishammuddin retained his substantive post as defence minister.

-In April 2017, Hishammuddin was appointed as Minister in the Prime Minister's Department for Special Functions.
+In April 2017, Hishammuddin was appointed Minister in the Prime Minister's Department for Special Functions.
 Prime Minister Najib Razak said that the appointment would enable Hishammuddin to carry out duties other than his responsibilities as Minister of Defence, he still however would remain as Minister for Defence.

-In March 2020, Hishammuddin was appointed as Minister of Foreign Affairs by newly-appointed Prime Minister Muhyiddin Yassin following the collapse of the previous Pakatan Harapan Government in February.
+In March 2020, Hishammuddin was appointed Minister of Foreign Affairs by newly appointed prime minister Muhyiddin Yassin following the collapse of the previous Pakatan Harapan Government in February.

 Controversies and issues

 Keris Incident

-In his second term as UMNO Youth's leader, Hishammuddin waded into controversy by brandishing the keris, a Malay sword's and symbol of Malay nationalism, at UMNO's 2005 annual general meeting.
-In response to concerns over the racial rhetoric, then Vice-President Tan Sri Muhyiddin Yassin said that "Although some sides were a bit extreme [this year], it is quite normal to voice feelings during the assembly."
+In his second term as UMNO Youth's leader, Hishammuddin sparked controversy by brandishing the keris, a Malay sword and symbol of Malay nationalism, at UMNO's 2005 annual general meeting.
+In response to concerns over the racial rhetoric, Vice-President Tan Sri Muhyiddin Yassin said that "Although some sides were a bit extreme [this year], it is quite normal to voice feelings during the assembly."
 The racially provocative act was criticized by opposition politicians as well as some Chinese politicians from the Barisan Nasional coalition.
 In 2008, Hishammuddin conceded that the act had caused the coalition to lose support among non-Malay voters in that year's general election.

-Vaping in Dewan Rakyat
+Vaping in the Dewan Rakyat

-On 6 August 2020, Hishammuddin apologised after being pinpointed by a netizen vaping during Parliament session.
+On 6 August 2020, Hishammuddin apologised after being caught vaping during a Parliament session.

 Big brother controversy

 On 2 April 2021, Hishammuddin’s two-day working visit to China was overshadowed by a diplomatic gaffe.
-Opposition Leader Anwar Ibrahim skewered Hishammuddin for calling China a "big brother" during his joint address with his Chinese counterpart Minister Wang Yi.
-Anwar also saying it may have set Malaysia's foreign policy back by 25 years.
+Opposition Leader Anwar Ibrahim criticised Hishammuddin for calling China a "big brother" during his joint address with his Chinese counterpart Minister Wang Yi.
+Anwar also said the comment may have set Malaysia's foreign policy back by 25 years.

-On 3 April 2021, Hishammuddin defended using the term “Big Brother” to refer to his Wang Yi, saying it was a sign of respect.
+On 3 April 2021, Hishammuddin defended using the term “Big Brother” to refer to Wang Yi, saying it was a sign of respect.
 Former foreign minister Anifah Aman has told Hishammuddin to admit his error in making a "big brother" reference to China, instead of compounding the matter by disputing it.